 The last assignment will require you to engage with external literary material.
 I will provide a list of potential books - primarily autobiographies - prior to the midterm for your review.
 We will be discussing international relations through the lens of human security in this course; these autobiographical selections will each narrate an individual's personal experiences related to a particular violation of human security, a particular international or civil conflict, or another particular international issue.
-After the midterm, you will be asked to select one book, either from the list I provided or one of your own selection with prior approval.
+After the midterm, you will be divided into groups and asked to select one book, either from the list I provided or one of your own selection with prior approval.

 Read the autobiography, and research supplemental information concerning the international conflicts or issues discussed, which may include other books, reputable news articles, academic journal articles, or similar.
-At the end of the semester, you will give an oral presentation on what you learned.
+By the end of the semester, your group will submit an audio-visual presentation online connecting this book to themes of the course.
 A detailed rubric including expectations for this presentation will be provided closer to the scheduled assignment.
-This presentation will constitute 15% of your grade.
+This presentation will constitute 20% of your grade.